argyili/argyili.github.io/_pages/about.md

 <!-- ### Selected journal articles -->

-A. Li, M. Ogura and N. Wakamiya, “Swarm shepherding using bearing-only measurements,” <em>Philosophical Transactions of the Royal Society A</em>， Accepted.
+A. Li, M. Ogura and N. Wakamiya, “Swarm shepherding using bearing-only measurements,” <em>Philosophical Transactions of the Royal Society A</em>, accepted for publication.

 ![Illustration](/assets/illust_rs.jpg){:width="35%"}